Aceinna/docs_openrtk/algorithms/Process_Covariance.rst

                    }

-The individual process covariance (derived in the sections above) are repeated here:
+The individual process covariance (derived in previous sections) are repeated here:

 .. math::